ros-naoqi/naoqi_driver/doc/source/index.rst

 Those instructions are internal to Aldebaran for now.

 To compile the module, you first need to get ROS in your toolchain.
-For an atom toolchain, you need to do the following.

 Get the toolchain file from https://gitlab.aldebaran.lan/kknese/ros-toolchain/tree/master .

 Then execute the proper instruction to add it to your toolchain, e.g.:

 .. code-block:: sh

-  qitoolchain add-packages -c atom ros toolchain_install_atom.tar.gz
+  $ qitoolchain add-package -c atom ros toolchain_install_atom.tar.gz

 TODO: fix compilation error ROS